Srigowri/DevOpsBasics/GitEssentials.md

 4. Make the developments you want, add changes or updates git add .
   git commit -m "adding emotional support"
-5. Push the changes to the branch git push origin gowri-feature
+5. Push the changes to the branch
+  git push origin gowri-feature
 The maintainer of the upstream repository (the repository you forked it from will receive a pull request).
 He can manually check the commits and merge to the main branch of the repository
 [I can delete certain commits by resetting to one of the hash values] git logs
   git reset <hashvalue>
   git push origin gowri-feature -f
   [you need to force commit]
-6.Once the upstream repo is updated with your commits, your own main branch is behind in those commits.
+6. Once the upstream repo is updated with your commits, your own main branch is behind in those commits.
-  You can either fetch upstream which will pull the changes from upstream or you can do the following commands: git checkout main
+  You can either fetch upstream which will pull the changes from upstream or you can do the following commands:
+  git checkout main
   git status [you will see not fresh status, but don't be fooled.
 Your main branch is behind the upstream commits]
   git fetch --all --prune